paintenzero/senso-docs/docs/index.md

 # Senso Device Driver

-Senso Device Driver consists of two parts: Senso BLE Server and Senso Data Provider.
+Senso Device Driver consists of two parts: Senso BLE Server and Senso User Interface.

 ## Automatic starting of all the software

-There is a convenient "run.cmd" script to start all the software needed and start working.
+There is a convenient "start.bat" script to start all the software needed and start working.
 Please, use the script and proceed to the [calibrating section](#calibrating).

 ## Manual starting